Back to About usFirst time FAQ

 There is a non profit organisation (NPO) named “Nordic Paradise”.
 This is a legal entity that administers the all year around activities, owns all equipment, collects the camp fee etc. The name “Nordic Paradise NPO” will be used when referring to the organisation.

 Nordic Paradise NPO arranges a theme camp that goes to Burning Man.
 The name of the camp is “Nordic Paradise”.
-You need to be a member of Nordic Paradise NPO in order to join the camp.
+You can be a member of Nordic Paradise NPO without joining the camp.
+If you join the camp, you will automatically be a member of the NPO for one year.

 Why a membership fee to the NPO?